Call for Papers

 Paper Submission Requirements and Instructions

 Papers may be submitted through CMT, via the link at the top of this page.
-Submissions are due July 28, 2020 at 23:59 Pacific Time.
+Submissions are due July 28, 2020 at 23:59 Pacific Time, but supplemental materials can be submitted up to a week later, by August 4, 2020, 23:59 Pacific Time.
 All submissions should comply with the format and length indicated below.
 CoRL is double-blind, which means all papers must be anonymized.
 The reviewing process is strictly confidential and both accepted papers and supplemental material will not become public until a few weeks before the conference.

 Submissions will consist of papers up to eight pages in length (plus up to two additional pages of references).
 Authors will have the option to submit a supplementary file containing further details, which the reviewers may decide to consult, as well as a supplementary video.
 All supplementary materials will be submitted through CMT as a single zip file.
 Submitted papers will be reviewed by at least two reviewers.
 Accepted papers will appear in the Proceedings of Machine Learning Research (formerly JMLR Workshop and Conference Proceedings).